Yokidev/Yokidev/README.md

 My name is Jose, I'm a Full Stack Web Developer.

-Welcome to my profile, where I upload the projects I'm creating to improve and gain experience in the development world.
+Welcome to my profile, where I upload the projects I'm developing to improve and gain experience.

 ## ⚙ Technologies